Morpion Solitaire - Other Records Grids (5T and 5D games)

 (click on the image to enlarge it)

-By looking at it, we may think that he made a mistake, because we can discern (with difficulty) 37 initial dots instead of 36.
+At first glance, we may think that he made a mistake, because we can discern (with difficulty) 37 initial dots instead of 36.
 But, after careful checking, we see he used only 36 dots.
 On the other hand, his real score is only 185 moves, instead of 186 as announced.
 Here is his grid, as I have reconstructed it:

-5T grid of 185
+5T# grid of 185

 moves by Robert Féron, rebuilt in February 2010 by Christian Boyer